Ashwi-Shah/Laksh/README.md

 <h2>Contributing</h2>
-We welcome contributions to Laksh!
+<p>We welcome contributions to Laksh!
 Feel free to fork the repository, create a new branch for your changes, and submit a pull request.
-Before contributing, please review any existing contribution guidelines for code style and formatting preferences.
+Before contributing, please review any existing contribution guidelines for code style and formatting preferences.</p>

 <h2>Contact</h2>
 For any questions or feedback about Laksh, feel free to create a GitHub issue or contact us at<br>